Haveli

-A haveli is a traditional townhouse, mansion, manor house, in the Indian subcontinent, usually one with historical and architectural significance, and located in a town or city.
-Haveli Means Old Private Mansion in the Old City, Owned and Used by a single family (family should be living there).
+A haveli is a traditional townhouse, mansion, or manor house, in the Indian subcontinent, usually one with historical and architectural significance, and located in a town or city.
 The word haveli is derived from Arabic hawali, meaning "partition" or "private space", popularised under the Mughal Empire, and was devoid of any architectural affiliations.
-Later, the word haveli came to be used as a generic term for various styles of regional mansions, manor houses, townhouse found in the Indian subcontinent.
+Later, the word haveli came to be used as a generic term for various styles of regional mansions, manor houses, and townhouses found in the Indian subcontinent.

 History

-Origin

-The term Haveli originates from Arabic word hawali, meaning "partition" or "private space", term which was popularized under Mughal Empire.
-Early Havelis served Muslim rulers of the Indian Subcontinent and became an important architectural component of urban environments under the Mughals.
-Although Havelis originate from Indo-Islamic architecture, the existence of multistory homes and courtyards in the region is claimed as early as 3300 BCE.
-Courtyards are a common feature traditional houses in the Indian subcontinent with early examples dating back to neolithic period, whether they are mansions or farmhouses.
-These, however, employ very different architectural styles from traditional Havelis that were developed under Muslim rule with blend of local traditions and Islamic traditions.
-Traditional homes in the Indian subcontinent are built around a courtyard, and all family activities revolved around this chowk or courtyard.
-Additionally, the courtyard serves as a lightwell and helps ventilate the house in the hot and dry climates of the region.
+The term haveli originates from Arabic word hawali, meaning "partition" or "private space", term which was popularized under Mughal Empire.
+Early havelis served Muslim rulers of the Indian subcontinent and became an important architectural component of urban environments under the Mughals.
+Although the term havelis originated from Indo-Islamic architecture, the existence of multi-story homes and courtyards in the region is claimed as early as 3300 BCE.

-During the medieval period, the term Haveli was also applied by some Vaishnava sects to refer to their temples in Gujarat under the Mughal Empire and Rajputana kingdoms.
+During the medieval period, the term haveli was also applied by some Vaishnava sects to refer to their temples in Gujarat under the Mughal Empire and Rajputana kingdoms.
 The generic term haveli eventually came to be identified with townhouses and mansions of the merchant class.